 (I) Roll (ii) Heave (iii) Pitch.

-Pitch is the longitudinal oscillatory motion of the vessel about the transverse axis of the vessel.
+Pitch is the longitudinal oscillatory motion of the vessel about the transverse axis of the boat.
 Here the bow and stern move up and down in opposite directions (bow moving up, stern moving down and vice-versa).

 When the bow moves up, i.e., upwards with respect to the sea level or in the -Z direction (and consequently the stern moves down), the pitch is said to be positive as per convention.
 The following figure gives the proper explanation as described.

-The three principal motions in this regard are (i) Surge (ii) Sway and (iii) Yaw.
+The three principal motions in this regard are (i) Surge, (ii) Sway and (iii) Yaw.
 Surge deals with the to and fro (forward and backward motions) of the vessel, i.e., along the X-axis of reference, the positive surge being the direction towards the bow.

-Sway alludes to the sideways motion of the vessel (along the Y-axis), the directions in way of starboard taken positively as per convention.
+Sway alludes to the sideways motion of the vessel (along the Y-axis), the directions in the way of starboard taken positively as per convention.